-A pediatrician diagnosed my son’s ADHD.
-Does my son need to be evaluated by the school to get a 504 plan?
+A doctor diagnosed my child’s ADHD.
+Does my child still need to be evaluated by the school to get a 504 plan?

-Each school district must have a written 504 policy.
-The evaluation process might differ from district to district.
-But all districts have to obtain information about a student from a variety of sources.
-A medical diagnosis can be one source.
+Each school district must have a written 504 plan policy.
+The 504 plan evaluation process may differ from district to district.
+However, all school districts must look at a mix of information about a student from several sources.
+The medical diagnosis can be one source.
 Other sources might include teacher recommendations and test scores.

-You can request a 504.
-The school can too.
+You can request a 504 plan.
+The school can do this, too.
 Either you or the school staff can reach out to the person responsible for 504 plans in the school district (usually, the special education or 504 coordinator).
 This is best done in writing.